Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Deduction of annuities paid

-You must indicate the amount of annuities paid on your tax return.
-Your former spouse must report the annuities received in his or her income.
+You must indicate the amount of annuities paid on your income tax return.
+Your ex-spouse must report the annuities received as income.

 Spread over 12 months

-You can deduct from your income the compensatory benefits paid if you pay the benefit spread over more than 12 months (from the date of the final divorce judgement).
+You can deduct from your income the compensatory benefits paid if you pay the benefit spread over more than 12 months (after the divorce judgment becomes final).

 Warning

-If the judgement provided for a shorter period of time, the amounts are not deductible.
+If the judgment provided for a shorter period, the sums are not deductible.

-Indicate the amounts paid into your deductible expenses, such as support payments.
+Indicate the amounts paid in your deductible expenses, such as child support.

-Your former spouse must report the amounts received in his or her income.
+Your ex-spouse must report the amounts received as income.

 Annuity benefit